 This time, however, we limited the use of dark tones and opted for light hues, a choice demanded by the narrow space that could have otherwise become dim and gloomy.
-While we took full advantage of natural light coming in through the front door and windows, we added extra lighting.
+While we took full advantage of the natural light coming in through the front door and windows, we added extra lighting fixtures.
 The pendants above the counter have gold accents and a geometric built, but the sconces on the opposite wall are reminiscent of street lights and emphasize the French vibe of the interior.

-We knew that the danger of a long, narrow space was falling into monotony.
+We knew that the danger of a long, narrow space was that of falling into monotony.
 To avoid this, we kept half of the brick wall exposed, while we covered the other half with oversize images of Parisian famous sights.
 We tried to limit the addition of new colors to avoid overwhelming the space, but the black-and-white images also helped create a feeling of nostalgia for simpler times.

 The tables and chairs call to mind those of Parisian bistros, while a few open shelves keep the place clean and airy.
 The green entry door and a few large wall pictures add a minimal and well controlled touch of color.
 The kitchen is hidden behind a wall with a concrete-like faux finish that gives continuity to the neutral floors designed in the same hues.
-Simple yet charming, the new Olala Crepes interior design mixes character with functionality, while using every corner of the existing space with great efficiency.
+Simple yet charming, the new Olala Crepes hip restaurant design mixes character with functionality, while using every corner of the existing space with great efficiency.

 Please take a look at our Before and After images of selected projects from 2016 HERE.